-30 Poor lighting on roadways can make driving at night a challenge.
-Be especially aware of

-- 1 you can safely stop the bus within your sight of distance.
-Use your high beams when it is safe - 2 and legal to do so (when you are more than 500 feet from an approaching vehicle).
+Poor lighting on roadways can make driving at night a challenge.
+Be especially aware of joggers, cyclists, and animals.
+Drive slower when lighting is poor.
+Adjust your speed so that you can safely stop the bus within your sight of distance.
+Use your high beams when it is safe and legal to do so (when you are more than 500 feet from an approaching vehicle).

-- 4 Drivers under the influence of drugs and/or alcohol pose a safety risk to all motorists.
-While it is - 5 most common to encounter these types of drivers during the late night and early morning hours - 6 (11PM to 4AM), it is possible that you might encounter them at any time you are driving.
-Be - 7 alert and watch for drivers with erratic driving habits (inconsistent speeds, swerving in and out of - 8 lanes, and stopping for no reason at all).
+Drivers under the influence of drugs and/or alcohol pose a safety risk to all motorists.
+While it is most common to encounter these types of drivers during the late night and early morning hours (11PM to 4AM), it is possible that you might encounter them at any time you are driving.
+Be alert and watch for drivers with erratic driving habits (inconsistent speeds, swerving in and out of lanes, and stopping for no reason at all).